2022 NTN Ultimate Bearing Experience 250

 The 2022 NTN Ultimate Bearing Experience 250 was a NASCAR Pinty's Series race that was held on May 14, 2022.
 It was contested over 250 laps on the 0.33 mi Sunset Speedway oval.
 It was the 1st race of the 2022 NASCAR Pinty's Series season.
-Treyten Lapcevich collected his first career Pinty's Series victory, passing Raphael Lessard on the final overtime restart.
+Treyten Lapcevich collected his first career Pinty's Series victory, passing Raphaël Lessard on the final overtime restart.